-By the following spring, it became clear a more permanent church building was needed, and money was needed to pay for it.
+By the following spring, it became clear a more permanent church building was necessary, and money was needed to pay for it.
 Visitation parishioners have always been generous and rather creative in raising funds for their church.
 Visitation’s archives include the very first parish announcement notebook containing Fr.
 McDonald’s careful, handwritten notes on parish happenings.
-One way early Visitation parishioners raised money for the church was by holding social gatherings.
-Here are some early fundraising events: on Aug.
-30, 1909, a lawn social at the Boppert home at 5026 Grand raised $ 42.90; in April, 1911 a card party at the Zahner home at 54th & Main raised $ 58.50; and the last “card party” reference in the book was spring of 1924 and proceeds were $500.00!
+One way early Visitation parishioners raised money for the church was by holding social gatherings, including lawn socials and card parties.
 However, it was a non-parishioner who came through in the spring of 1910.
 The 1959 parish history describes how it came about.
 Fr.
-McDonald told his friend who was a pastor in
+McDonald told his friend, who was a pastor in Rosedale, Kansas, about Visitation’s need.
+As it happened, an old Belgian farmer in the Rosedale parish found himself with a bit of extra money and had told his pastor of his desire to invest it.
+A meeting was arranged between Fr.
+McDonald and the farmer.
+Afterward, the old farmer went to his barn, dug up a rusty can containing $1500 worth of gold and invested in Visitation.

-Many who witnessed that amazing 1974 renovation were also here in 2004 to see an even more breath-taking transformation with the dedication of our current worship space.
+Many who witnessed that amazing 1974 renovation were also here in 2004 to see an even more breathtaking transformation with the dedication of our current worship space.
 The narthex used to be most of the actual church which was extended much further to the east.
 The project, led by Fr.
 Norman Rotert, finally brought us a space large enough to hold everyone for the Easter Vigil and Christmas Eve Masses, previously standing room only events.
 It also eliminated the need for Mass downstairs.
-Instead of “Tighe Hall Mass people” and “Main Church Mass people”, we became one, Visitation people.
-From the sacred simplicity of the
+Instead of “Tighe Hall Mass people” and “Main Church Mass people”, we became one Visitation people.
+From the sacred simplicity of the St. Joseph Chapel to the grandeur of the dome with its dove hovering over our Eucharistic table, our present church building truly captures the glory of God.
+The church is a beautiful blending of private devotional chapels tucked around a grand communal worship space, with all pathways leading to the source and summit of our faith, the Eucharistic altar.

 Visitation has been served by nine pastors.
 Founding pastor, Thomas Benjamin McDonald, served from 1909-1957.
 McDonald was succeeded by Arthur M. Tighe (1957-72), Richard F. Carney (1972-1981), Henry G. Bauer (1981-83), Thomas Minges (1983-86), Robert A. Rost (1986-1995), Norman Rotert (1995-2005) and Patrick J. Rush (2005-2016).
 Our current pastor, Bradley S. Offutt, came to Visitation in July 2016.